|

 children not receiving care until it is too late.
 Researchers at the

-of an inhaled gas (nitric oxide) that has been shown to significantly
+trial using an inhaled gas (nitric oxide) that has been shown to

-prolong survival in severe malaria, making treatment possible in cases that
+significantly prolong survival in severe malaria, making treatment possible in

-would otherwise be hopeless.
-Nitric oxide gas for medical use is too
+cases that would otherwise be hopeless.
+Nitric oxide gas for medical use is

 device to generate the gas from room air, making it available in unlimited

-accelerate this work and contribute to lessening the impact of malaria on
+and contribute to lessening the impact of malaria on children in under-developed

 Please contact us for more information.